Thyroid friendly foods for hypothyroidism

 Diet plays an important role in thyroid health, especially for people with hypothyroidism.
 The thyroid needs certain nutrients to produce hormones and function effectively.
 Deficiencies in iodine, selenium, zinc, and vitamin D can impair thyroid function, while certain foods can interfere with hormone production or the absorption of medications.

-A well-balanced diet can:
+A well-balanced diet for hypothyroidism can:

-Support thyroid hormone synthesis
+• Support thyroid hormWA2one synthesis

-Reduce inflammation (especially in autoimmune thyroiditis)
+• Reduce inflammation (especially in autoimmune thyroiditis)

-Improve energy levels and metabolism
+• Improve energy levels and metabolism

-Help manage weight and other symptoms.
+• Help manage weight and other symptoms.

-However, some foods — such as those high in goitrogens or some processed foods — can interfere with thyroid function if eaten in excess.
+However, some foods such as those high in goitrogens or some processed foods can interfere with thyroid function if eaten in excess.

-Comprehensive List of Thyroid-Friendly Foods for hypothyroidism
+Comprehensive List of Thyroid Friendly Foods for hypothyroidism

 Examples: seaweed (kelp, nori, wakame), iodized salt